Aquavit – Swedish Breakfast Pancakes with Homemade Strawberry Jam

 Emma Bengtsson has worked extensively with City Harvest and has committed proceeds from this recipe to be donated to them.

 City Harvest helped start the food rescue movement in 1982 when a group of New Yorkers saw that New York City had an abundance of excess food even while a large number of its residents struggled to feed themselves and their families.
 Today, City Harvest is New York City’s largest food rescue organization, helping to feed the more than 1.5 million New Yorkers who are struggling to put meals on their tables.

 CHEF EMMA BENGTSSON’S STORY

-Now, Emma has revamped the menu at Aquavit, adding a fresh new take and expanded bar menu.
-The menu now allows diners to enjoy a full meal at the bar offering an extensive selection of snacks, starters, mains and desserts.
-In the main dining room, guests can now enjoy her three, five and eight-course tasting menus.
+Now, Emma has revamped the menu at Aquavit, adding a fresh new take and expanding the bar menu.
+The menu now allows diners to enjoy a full meal at the bar offering an extensive selection of snacks, starters, mains, and desserts.
+In the main dining room, guests can now enjoy her three, five, and eight-course tasting menus.

 $2 Recipe Download, $2 Download + $5 Donation, $2 Download + $10 Donation